-Manual or Automatic
+3. Manual vs. Automatic

-The manual gear box on the 997 Gen 1 and Gen 2 is a great unit.
+The manual gearbox on the 997 Gen 1 and Gen 2 is a great unit.
 If I had to make one criticism, I would level it at the position of reverse and first gear.
 Reverse gear is selected by pushing hard to the left and then up.
 First gear is selected by pushing to the left and then up.
-The first time I drove a 997 Carrera I got caught at a tricky junction with very fast changing lights on a hill.
+The first time I drove a 997 Carrera I got caught at a tricky junction with very fast-changing lights on a hill.
 I managed to select reverse rather than first gear and almost had a very embarrassing situation.
 I haven't had this issue with my latest car.

-Personally I wanted a manual as I wanted to feel more connected to the car.
-Also, the 991 manual gear box has received less stellar reviews and part of me feels that if I am ever lucky enough to have another 991, I would probably lean toward the PDK box.
+Personally, I wanted a manual as I wanted to feel more connected to the car.
+Also, the 991 manual gearbox has received less stellar reviews and part of me feels that if I am ever lucky enough to have another 991, I would probably lean toward the PDK box.
 The 997, in my opinion, will mark the end of the manual box being the gear shift of choice in the 911.

-Which Options Are Essential?
+4. Which Options Are Essential?

 After you have decided on your year and model type, the next thing to consider is which options you want.
 Again this is going to be largely subjective.
 Here is a brief overview of my opinions.

-- Seat Types Sports, standard, power, adaptive sports, and bucket.
+Seat Types - Sports, standard, power, adaptive sports, and bucket.
 Which are the best?
-Well this is really going to depend on what you want.
+Well, this is really going to depend on what you want.
 Even the standard seats give lots of support.
 Power and adaptive sports seats are great if more than one person drives the car, as the memory option moves the seat to your preset position as soon as you use your personal key to open the car.
-Bucket seats while expensive add to a more hard core racing feel while reducing weight.
-I have the 12 way power seats in my car which both my wife and I use and I have to be honest the memory function and the ease with which it works means I would be very reluctant to have non memory seats again.
-Having said that if I had a GT3 I would want the bucket seats....
+Bucket seats, while expensive, add to a more hardcore racing feel while reducing weight.
+I have the 12-way power seats in my car which both my wife and I use and I have to be honest, the memory function and the ease with which it works means I would be very reluctant to have nonmemory seats again.
+Having said that if I had a GT3 I would want the bucket seats.

 Porsche Sports Exhaust (PSE) - A great option that when pressed gives a more aggressive and louder sound to the exhaust.
-Search on You tube to hear the sound improvement.
+Search on Youtube to hear the sound improvement.